 It is an enormous responsibility, and privilege, to be there for people when the worst has happened, and they have sustained a serious injury.
 It’s incredibly rewarding to be able to help people put their lives back together, and focus on re-building their future.

 What do you do away from the office?

-I am a volunteer controller at SERV Wessex, a charity that provides out-of-hours blood transport services to the NHS.
+I am the Chair of Trustees for Headway Southampton, a charity providing rehabilitation support to brain injury survivors.
 I am passionate about motorsport of most kinds, particularly the British Touring Car Championship, and try to get to as many race meetings as possible.
+I also sing in a pop and soul choir in Southampton, and love performing with them all over the south coast.
 I also enjoy travel, and learning about new places both in and out of the UK.
 I’m also a keen cook.

 - Will dashcams bring an end to road traffic disputes?
 (Solicitors Journal, August 2016)

 Visual injuries following traumatic brain injury (Personal Injury Law Journal, Feb 2017)

 "I was represented by Jack Lloyd of Irwin Mitchell through the course of a lengthy personal injury claim.
 I would highly recommend him to anyone that requires a knowledgeable, conscientious, thorough, patient legal expert by their side.
 Throughout the process Jack very clearly explained the alternatives available and gave his advice as to the different ways forward.
 He was compassionate and supportive during the difficult parts of the journey and always left me feeling confident that we were moving in the right direction.
 His communication was timely and clear and he always responded to requests for further clarity.
 I wish Jack much success in his future career and will always be most grateful to have had him as my guide and support through this difficult time." - 5* Trustpilot review